Tuesday 15 July 2014

 Remi Ayoko, Senior Lecturer, The University of Queensland Business School

 Organizations spend millions of dollars in designing and building new workspaces every year.
 Additionally, the average organization spends between thirty thousand dollars and one hundred thousand dollars annually on legal fees arising from office-design-related employee behaviours.
 Yet, we do not know much about how office configurations can impact employees’ territorial behaviours, productivity and wellbeing.
 Drawing on international research, Remi Ayoko will explore how workplace configurations can constrain or improve work processes and employee satisfaction.

 Positive Places – Integrating Happiness Research Into Design

-Presented by Timothy Sharp, Founder, The Happiness Institute
+Timothy Sharp, Founder, The Happiness Institute

 Many people are aware that the environment can make people sick.
 The places in which we work can cause stress and can be “toxic” due to noise levels, chemicals within materials, and even excessive or inappropriate lighting.
 But most people aren’t aware that the environment in which we work and live can also enhance positive moods, inspire and motivate us, and even provide healing.
 Bringing together research from positive psychology, positive organizational scholarship and other related fields, Timothy Sharp will outline why creating positive spaces is important and how it's possible.